sagesharp/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 If a reporter wishes to seek additional help, point them to crisis and non-emergency resources first.
 Then provide contact information for law enforcement, and say, "if you want any help reporting this incident, please let us know."

-Note that there may be cases where the GNOME Foundation is legally obliged to contact law enforcement, even if the reporter did not request it.
+Note that there may be cases where the GNOME Foundation is legally obligated to contact law enforcement, even if the reporter did not request it.

 ### Support for Reporters